ALPHAINVESTO

 Overfitting

 Optimising a backtest strategy so precisely to past data that it fails on new data.
-Signs include too many parameters, unrealistic win rates, and curve-fitted entries that don't generalise.
+Signs include too many parameters, unrealistic hit rates, and curve-fitted entries that don't generalise.

 Golden Pocket